 Many people initially consider getting started with a corporate podcast by distributing their content just like public-facing podcast creators do – through an RSS feed.
 You can password protect an RSS feed, but that still leaves your podcasts very vulnerable to being shared outside your intended audience.
 Once a user enters their credentials to access the feed, you no longer have any control over what they do with that content, including who they share it with.

-This is why uStudio recommends investing in a standalone secure podcast app for delivering corporate podcast content to your defined audience.
+This is why uStudio recommends investing in a standalone secure private podcast app for delivering corporate podcast content to your defined audience.
 With a dedicated app, your organization has complete control over how your audience can access and interact with your content.
 This level of control is imperative for meeting enterprise content security requirements, but it also allows for other benefits like around branding, analytics, and integrations.

 Step 2: Restrict Access to the Corporate Podcast App

-Once you have a standalone secure podcast app, you gain the ability to use the same auth system that your audience already has credentials for to restrict access to the app.
+Once you have a standalone secure private podcast app, you gain the ability to use the same auth system that your audience already has credentials for to restrict access to the app.
 Integrating your own authentication provider provides a great shortcut for working with IT to meet security requirements because that provider has already been approved for use to restrict access to the same audience in other areas of the business.

 This also lays the groundwork for enabling more sophisticated audience segmentation in the future as your corporate podcast program grows.
 Because you have access to more data about each of your users through that integrated auth system, you’ll have the ability to restrict access even further within the app based on attributes like location, department, or seniority.